The £2.75 lesson worth millions

 Once I paid for my products and the lady saw I had bought myself some 'Dutch Stroopwafels', she said:

-She was referring to warming up your stroopwafel on top of a cup of tea, waiting until the caramel has melted a little bit, so that the sweetness melts nicely on your tongue as soon as you taste it, giving that little extra comfort on a rainy day.
+She was referring to warming up my stroopwafel on top of a cup of tea, waiting until the caramel has melted a little bit, so that the sweetness melts nicely on your tongue as soon as you taste it, giving that little extra comfort on a rainy day.

 And then it suddenly dawned on me.
 What this lady said could be worth millions!!